doradocodes/processing-collab-editor/README.md

 This project is a prototype for a new collaborative code editor designed for the Processing Foundation (2024 pr05).
 It aims to enhance the coding experience for Processing users by providing a platform for real-time collaboration.

 ## Installation
+To get started, visit the project's [landing page](https://doradocodes.github.io/processing-collab-editor/) and download the latest version.

+### macOS
+1. Unzip the downloaded file.
+2. Move the `.app` file to your Applications folder.

+### Windows

+1.  **Unzip the Downloaded File**:

+    -   Right-click the downloaded `.zip` file and select “Extract All…” to unzip it.
+2.  **Move the Entire Folder**:

+    -   After unzipping, move the entire folder (e.g., `Processing.Collaborative.Editor-win32-x64-1.0.4`) to your `Program Files` directory.
+3.  **Create a Shortcut** (Optional):

+    -   For easy access, right-click on `Processing-Collaborative-Editor.exe`, select “Create shortcut,” and place the shortcut on your Desktop or Start Menu.
+4.  **Run the Application**:

+    -   Double-click `Processing-Collaborative-Editor.exe` inside the folder in `Program Files` to launch the app, or use the shortcut if you created one.

+### Linux
+Currently, Linux is not supported.
+If you're interested in contributing a Linux build, please open an issue or submit a pull request!

+For a list of stable releases, visit our [Releases page](https://github.com/doradocodes/processing-collab-editor/releases).

+## Local setup
 1. Clone the repository to your local machine.
 2. Install dependencies by running `npm install` in the project directory.
 3. Download JDK 17.0.8 from the [Oracle Archive](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and extract it into the `/tools/PlugIns` directory.